Mahamadou Sangaré

-Mahamadou Sangaré (born 6 March 2007) is a footballer who plays as a forward for English club Manchester City.
+Mahamadou Sangaré (born 6 March 2007) is a footballer who plays as a forward for Saudi Pro League club Al-Qadsiah.
 Born in Mali, he represents France at youth international level.

 Club career

 Sangaré was born in Dionkoulané in the Kayes Region and grew up in Bamako.
 Him and his father moved to Cergy where he was given a trial with French club Racing Club de France.
 In 2022, Sangaré joined Montrouge FC 92, playing for their under-17 side despite being 15.
 He signed a youth contract with Paris Saint-Germain in 2023.
 At the end of the 2024–25 UEFA Youth League, he finished as the joint-top scorer with eight goals.
 In his two seasons at Paris Saint-Germain, he scored 42 goals in 46 games for the club's under-19s.

-Sangaré signed a five-year professional contract with English club Manchester City on 13 June 2025.
+Sangaré signed a five-year professional contract with Premier League club Manchester City on 13 June 2025.

+On 6 September 2026, Sangaré joined Saudi Pro League side Al-Qadsiah, signing a three-year contract.

 International career

 Sangaré made his debut for the France under-18s in two friendly games against Tunisia and the Netherlands in November 2024.